Peter Wright (writer)

 Gladstone's two surviving sons, Herbert and Henry Gladstone, wrote to Wright on 22 July 1925: "Your garbage about Mr. Gladstone in Portraits and Criticisms has come to our knowledge.
 You are a liar.
 Because you slander a dead man, you are a coward.
 Because you think that the public will accept invention from such as you, you are a fool".
-In a letter to Herbert Gladstone, the publishers (Eveleigh Nash and Grayson) claimed that the offending passage was inserted by Wright in the proof stage of printing.
+In a letter to Herbert Gladstone, the publishers (Eveleigh Nash and Grayson) claimed that Wright inserted the offending passage in the proof stage of printing.
 The Gladstones sent a copy of their letter to Wright to The Nation and Wright replied with a letter to the Daily Mail.
-On 27 July Herbert Gladstone complained to the Bath Club that Wright ("a liar, a coward, and a foul fellow") had written letters on the controversy to The Nation on Club notepaper, which led to Wright's expulsion (Wright had replied to an earlier criticism of the book in a letter to The Nation).
+On 27 July Herbert Gladstone complained to the Bath Club that Wright ("a liar, a coward, and a foul fellow") had written letters on the controversy to The Nation on Club notepaper, which led to Wright's expulsion (Wright had replied to earlier criticism of the book in a letter to The Nation).
 Wright subsequently sued the Club for damages and Herbert Gladstone for libel for his 27 July letter.

 After the trial, which lasted from 27 January to 3 February 1927, Wright was awarded £125 in damages from the Club for wrongful expulsion but he lost the libel case.
 The jury explained that "the gist of the defendant's letter of July 27 was true" and added that they were "of the unanimous opinion that the evidence which has been placed before us has completely vindicated the high moral character of the late Mr. W. E. Gladstone".